 Our biggest news this quarter is that we have finally relocated.
 We found a nice little hollow up in the piñons and sage of Colorado’s Western slope, and have settled in quite comfortably.
 Our property came complete with a little “hermit hut,” or guest cabin, which is available for friends who want to visit or take a retreat.
 Outside of the redwood forests of California, this land may be the quietest place I have ever been.

-My first book, A Field Guide to Praying the Scriptures, is being edited by some friends from my home church in California who are professional editors.
+My first book, Praying the Scriptures: A Field Guide for Your Spiritual Journey, is being edited by some friends from my home church in California who are professional editors.
 From there I plan to send the manuscript on to Intervarsity Press for review.
 I have delayed all other major writing projects until the dissertation is further along.

 I have not taught one seminar this past three months.
 My energies and schedule have been taken up with moving.
 Furthermore, I have sensed the need here in Montrose to go slowly.
 It is a time to cultivate relationships informally, to “earn the right to be heard.”
 I have been meeting with a couple of gatherings of pastors in the Montrose community.
 These have been especially pleasant times of relationship-building.
 I am very excited about the spirit of comradeship here among the church leaders of the Montrose area.
 I have met individually with a few of these pastors.
 As a result of these meetings, I have been asked to be liscenced with the Episcopal church of Colorado to do spiritual direction, and I am scheduled to preach in the Presbyterian church on September 1.
 So much for going slow!
 Pray for us as we make decisions concerning our church affiliation and ministry in the local area.
 I will be visiting in the Bay area three times this fall.
 I will be teaching seminars on Prayer and Counseling with Maranatha Institute on October 18 and 21, and I will be ministering at VCFSF and elsewhere on the third weekend of November and the first weekend of December.
 Dates are not finalized as of this newsletter.
 If you are interested, you can write for more information next month, when dates and topics will be more solid.